tylikesjesus/itsjoever/README.md

 **Why was this Made?**

 Once upon a time I installed hyprland.
 I figured out that hyprland is very unstable on my system so i wanted to remove everything off my system and reinstall arch linux.
-And i figured "what is the dumbest way to remove arch linux and this was it.
+And i figured "what is the dumbest way to remove arch linux" and this was it.